FreedomBen/breakout71/Readme.md

 This requires recording a bit more info about each run.
 I could unlock the "pro stand" at $999 that just holds the play area higher.

-# bad ideas
+# increase skill ceiling

+- make puck smaller as combo increases ?
+- nerf coin magnet :
+  - no effect when too close
+  - coins overshoot
+  - coins bounce and spread more ?
+- add red anti-coins that apply downgrades
+  - destroy your combo
+  - hurt your score
--
+  - behave like heavier coins.
-- particles when bouncing on sides / top
+  - deactivate a perk for this level
+  - reduce your number of coins
+  - destroy all coins on screen
--
+  - lowers your combo
+  - reduce your choice for your next perk

+- final bosses (large vertical level that scrolls down faster and faster)
+- when the player reaches the last level, allow them to loop the run, unlocking a permanent bonus for this run.
+For example: +5 combo, +1 life per loop… the counterpart would be hazards that slowly populate the levels.

 # Colin's feedback (cwpute/obigre)

-IMPROVEMENTS ON EXISTING PERKS  :

-* limit levels to only a handful of coulours, like 5 max, so that the colour-related perks are more viable.

-GENERAL REMARKS ON DIFFERENT ASPECTS :

-* when the player reaches the last level, alow them to loop the run, unlocking a permanent bonus for this run.
-For example: +5 combo, +1 life per loop… the counterpart would be hazards that slowly populate the levels.
-* different visual effects on ball to represent which perks it's imbued with (pierce, sapper…). remove visual while it's not affected (can't pierce/sap anymore until touching the puck).
-* always visually put the ball on top of coins so as to clearly see it. sometimes a black outline appears to distinguesh it from coins, this should be used more often imo.
-* not brick-shaped bricks, or tilted bricks, that can bounce the ball into fun angles to spice up the game. or even moving blocks !
 * reward the player with more choices/perks for breaking a brick while having reached an increasing combo thresholds.
 5 combo, then 10, then 20, then 40 etc… once a threshold is reached you aren't rewarded for that threshold again until you start a rew run
 * inspired by Balatro's score system : have some perks add to the multiplicator, and some others to the amount of coins in a brick (or the raw value of coins inside), so that you users want to improve both for maximized profit ! maybe tie one of the to perks that help you, and the other to perks that are bad to you, so that gambling players are forced to make their life harder

-* the white outline on bricks asociated with picky eater kinda works but i feel it's more distracting than anything. maybe try something different ? put a cross on matching coloured bricks, or the contrary, grey out other bricks.
-* also regarding colour : make it so the ball always start with a colour that matches one currently present in the level. sometimes you don't have white present and it's a waste of a combo :/
-* negative coins, they would spawn from bricks as a hazard and do any of the following: -deactivate a perk for this level -reduce your number of coins -reduce your choice for your next perk -despawn all current coins on screen -lowers your combo. they could either be a negative perk with a bonus, like the small puck, or a hazard that spawns in later levels.
-* the way combos look on the puck was better when you didn't see the coin visual on it ! now it easily overflows out of the puck with reduced visibility
+# other

+* not brick-shaped bricks, or tilted bricks, that can bounce the ball into fun angles to spice up the game. or even moving blocks !